- Last Updated on Monday, 24 September 2012 11:56 24 September 2012

-- Written by Dr. Kathy Winings, Academic Dean Dr. Kathy Winings, Academic Dean
+- Contributed by Dr. Kathy Winings, Academic Dean Dr. Kathy Winings, Academic Dean

 The Unification Theological Seminary graduated its 34th class this past Saturday, May 22, 2010 in front of an overflow crowd of family and friends.
 It was also the first graduation to be held at its New York City campus.
 The seminary's faculty members and members of its Board lead the procession with the Chair of the UTS Board of Trustees, Rev. In Jin Moon.
 This year, there were a total of 31 graduates from four different programs.
 These programs were the Certificate in Unification Leadership, the Master of Religious Education and Master of Divinity degree programs, and the Doctor of Ministry.